Licensed under the Apache License, Version 2.0 (the "License");

 from hidet.ir.tools import collect

-# 1. all inputs are concrete tensors (i.e., t.storage is not None)
+# 1. any input is not concrete tensors (i.e., t.storage is None)

-# 2. there is no symbol variable in the task
+# 2. there is symbol variable in the task

 )